capps096github/xephas_portfolio/README.md

 ## Portfolio Overview

 This repository contains the source code for **[Xephas' personal website][3]**, which showcases his professional portfolio and expertise.
 The website is built using [Astro][1], a modern front-end framework, and [Tailwind CSS][2], a utility-first CSS framework.
 It features a responsive design, engaging interactions, and modern technologies.
-Furthermore, it contains the following sections:
+Furthermore, it contains the following sections and features:

+### a) Sections

 - **[Interactive Projects:][6]** Immerse yourself in Xephas' past works and designs through captivating sections powered by Astro and Flutter.
 - **[Technical Expertise:][7]** Discover the technologies and frameworks Xephas masters.